 ‘Men’s Sports’ Category

-The Gustavus men’s hockey team dropped a 5-2 decision at the University of St. Thomas on Saturday, falling to 1-4-1 overall and 0-2 in the Minnesota Intercollegiate Athletic Conference, while the Tommies improve to 3-2-1 overall and 2-0 in the league.
+The Gustavus men’s hockey team erupted for a season-high six goals from six different skaters Friday in a 6-2 win over Bethel.
+The win moves the Gusties to 3-15-4 overall and 2-10-1 in the Minnesota Intercollegiate Athletic Conference, while the Royals fall to 2-18-2 overall and 1-10-2 in the league.

 The Gustavus men’s and women’s track & field teams are set to compete at Carleton’s Meet of the Hearts Saturday in Northfield, Minn.
 The meet, held at the Carleton Recreation Center, begins at 10:30 a.m.